 4.a) Superposition and quantum entanglement

 It is not very easy to follow academic explanations on this subject, as they mostly skip over the basic ideas and mix complex technical concepts with fanciful terminology –quantum teleportation, decoherence, multiverse interpretation.
-Any reference to Einstein or the EPR paradox ➹ helps to accept blindly cattish concepts that aren’t properly understood.
+Any reference to Einstein or the EPR paradox ** helps to accept blindly cattish concepts that are not properly understood.

 The fact that the most sensationalist interpretations of quantum entanglement are impossible does not mean that scientific and technological development does not require further investigation of the real characteristics of physical particles.
 It also should not come as a surprise that particular investigations might not be in detail to the public, considering the past, current, and probable future geopolitical climate of our world.

 Confusion around this subject comes from the main characteristic of Quantum Mechanics: Heisenberg’s Uncertainty Principle.
 This principle makes it necessary to work with probability functions –wave functions– due to both the impossibility of predicting the correct values of quantum properties and issues with measurement.
 A measurement will, therefore, provide information about a past state, as it will affect its evolution and destroy its temporal coherence.

 To explain quantum entanglement, let us stick to the case of electron Spin and use a classic example that can equate the concepts of Spin, superposition, entanglement, and instantaneous communication to their quantum counterparts.